-2.1 Hoists may be supplied either by a combined power station or individually by several power stations.
+2.1 Hoists may be supplied either by a combined power station or individually by several power stations for each single lifting appliance.

-In case of a combined power supply and of hydraulic drives whose piping system is connected to other hydraulic systems, a second pump unit is to be fitted.
+In case of a combined power supply and of hydraulic drives whose piping system is connected to other hydraulic systems, a second pump and control unit are to be fitted.

 2.2 The movement of hoists shall not be capable of being initiated merely by starting the pumps.
 The movement of hoists is to be controlled from special operating stations.
-The controls are to be so arranged that, as soon as they are released, the movement of the hoist stops.
+The controls are to be so arranged that, as soon as they are released, the movement of the hoist ceases immediately.

 2.3 Local controls, inaccessible to unauthorized persons, are to be fitted.
 The movement of hoists should normally be visible from the operating stations.
 If the movement cannot be observed, audible and/or visual warning devices are to be fitted.
-In addition, the operating stations are to be equipped with indicators for monitoring the movement.
+In addition, the operating stations are to be equipped with indicators for monitoring the movement of the hoist.

 2.4 Devices are to be fitted which prevent the hoist from reaching its end position at excessive speed.
 These devices are not to cause the power unit to be switched off.
-As far as necessary, mechanical means must be provided for locking the hoist in its end positions.
+As far as necessary, mechanical means must be provided for locking the hoist in its end and intermediate positions.